The Boise Area Branch

 Upcoming programs will be posted to the Boise Branch Calendar as they become available; time and location are added as they are confirmed.
 For more information, consult the most recent newsletter, posted in the sidebar.
 Visit our About page to learn more about us and what we do, and read more about the branch’s community involvement on our Special Projects page.

 State conventions are held every two years, hosted by an Idaho branch.
-The 2016 AAUW Idaho Convention will be hosted by the AAUW Coeur d’Alene Branch.
+The 2016 AAUW Idaho Convention was hosted by the AAUW Coeur d’Alene Branch.
 Find state and national convention information on our AAUW Idaho website or the AAUW Idaho Calendar page.

 2016–2017 News Clips